-Kiera Fehr is an enthusiastic high school sophomore who loves space, engineering, scuba diving, and cross country running.
-She is a two-time Higher Orbits attendee and winning team member of the 2019 Series Go For Launch competition.
+Kiera Fehr is an enthusiastic high school junior who loves space, engineering, scuba diving, and cross country running.
+She is a two-time Higher Orbits attendee and winning team member of the 2019 Series Go For Launch! competition.
 Her love of creative engineering has produced multiple state and national science fair awarded projects including stress testing 3D printed wrenches in space and a novel approach to termite methane production from broccoli consumption on the International Space Station.
 She has competed twice in the Broadcom Masters national competition and is a member of the Society for Science and the Public.
 She has also earned the Future City Society of American Military Engineers Award, Central Kentucky Regional Science and Engineering Fair Air Force Award, Lexmark Engineering Award, and was selected as a finalist for the KET Young Writers national contest.
 She aspires to earn a degree in aerospace engineering after graduation from high school.